-Centrally located between Tampa and Orlando in Polk County, Florida, SunTrax is a large-scale, state-of-the-art facility being developed by the Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise (FTE), dedicated to the research, development and testing of emerging transportation technologies in safe and controlled environments.
+Centrally located between Tampa and Orlando in Polk County; SunTrax is a large-scale, state-of-the-art facility being developed by the Florida Department of Transportation (FDOT) and Florida’s Turnpike Enterprise (FTE).
+SunTrax is dedicated to the research, development and testing of emerging transportation technologies in safe and controlled environments.

 The SunTrax Facility

 SunTrax is situated on 475 acres and is composed of a 2.25-mile-long oval test track around a 200-acre infield.
 The multi-lane track will make it the only high-speed autonomous vehicle (AV) testing facility in the southeastern United States.
 In the infield, there will be multiple simulated transportation environments, including:

 - An urban area to simulate intersection configurations and complex lighting, signing, and signalization conditions,

 - a 20-acre open paved technology pad providing the ability to replicate nearly any real-world geometric configuration and perform endless test scenarios,

 - a roadway geometry track made up of complex horizontal and vertical curves, plus irregular grade changes, and

 - a pick-up/drop-off area to replicate various multimodal passenger transfers, such as airports and transit centers.